 Asana Clinic Discoveries

-On day 6 and 7 of this TTC (teacher training course), we had Ewa’s excellent classes on yoga anatomy.
+On day 6 and 7, we had Ewa’s excellent classes on yoga anatomy.
 Wow!
 We can be very grateful that we have such a talented and knowledgeable person teaching us anatomy and correct alignments here on Koh Phangan.

 We had a chaturanga dandasana (that is the plank pose for non-yogis) clinic on day 6 (if you want to know how first few days went look here).
 I realised I haven’t been really doing it right.
 Now I have to learn to give up the bad habits and learn to do it correctly.
 Lots of work, but feels amazing when you realise that you are able to correct it and can use the right muscles finally.
 I don’t think it is perfect yet, but we are getting there, slowly, slowly.